F5Bot alternative · Updated August 2026

 Stick with F5Bot if…

-• Free alerts from Reddit, Hacker News and Lobsters are genuinely all you need.
+• 5 keywords on Reddit, Hacker News and Lobsters genuinely covers your whole watchlist.

 • The volume is light enough that sorting the buyers yourself is no burden.